matthewmueller/css/Readme.md

 CSS lexer and parser for Go.
 Intended to be used for manipulating stylesheets.

-Fully parses bootstrap and several other popular CSS frameworks and website stylesheets.
+Fully parses Bootstrap 5 and several other popular CSS frameworks and website stylesheets.

 ## Usage